SymptomsBy Mayo Clinic staff

 - You can't stop smoking.
 You've made one or more serious, but unsuccessful, attempts to stop.

 - You experience withdrawal symptoms when you try to stop.
-Your attempts at stopping have caused physical and mood-related signs and symptoms, such as strong cravings, anxiety, irritability, restlessness, difficulty concentrating, depressed mood, frustration or anger, increased hunger, insomnia, and constipation or diarrhea.
+Your attempts at stopping have caused physical and mood-related signs and symptoms, such as strong cravings, anxiety, irritability, restlessness, difficulty concentrating, depressed mood, frustration, anger, increased hunger, insomnia, constipation or diarrhea.

 - You keep smoking despite health problems.
-Even though you've developed problems with your lungs or your heart, you haven't stopped or can't stop.
+Even though you've developed problems with your lungs or your heart, you haven't been able to stop.

 - You give up social or recreational activities in order to smoke.
 You may stop going to smoke-free restaurants or stop socializing with certain family members or friends because you can't smoke in these locations or situations.